sumnerevans/sumnerevans.com/content/gear.rst

 I have two primary computers: a laptop and a desktop.
 I also have a VPS running Linode which hosts my personal infrastructure_.

-I run Arch Linux on my desktop and NixOS on my laptop and main infrastructure server.
+I run Arch Linux on my desktop and NixOS on my laptops and main infrastructure server.
 I plan to move all of my computers over to NixOS eventually.

-I use the i3 window manager, i3status-rust, ZSH, NeoVim, and mutt among other things.
-You can find my `full dotfiles and miscellaneous scripts on sourcehut.
+I use the i3 window manager or Sway, i3status-rust, ZSH, NeoVim, and mutt among other things.
+You can find my `full dotfiles and miscellaneous scripts on sourcehut.  <dotfiles_>`_
-<dotfiles_>`_

 .. _infrastructure: https://git.sr.ht/~sumner/infrastructure
 .. _dotfiles: https://git.sr.ht/~sumner/dotfiles